SHOW ME (24:57)

 Getting around in Wild Apricot

-Wild Apricot admin screens are grouped into pull-down menus according to their functional area.
+Wild Apricot admin screens are grouped into pop-up menus according to their functional area.

-You can jump to another admin screen by selecting the appropriate option from the menu.
+You can jump to another admin screen by selecting the appropriate option from the menu bar along the left.

 For more information, see Navigating Wild Apricot.